 Upon completion of the course, participants will understand clinical decision making and will have improved basic temporal bone dissection skills so as to avoid technical errors in performing ear surgery, thus leading to fewer patient complications.
 Dissection exercises include:

 - Canal wall down mastoidectomy

 - Middle cranial fossa and lateral approaches to the temporal bone

 Emphasis will be placed on providing the physician with a conceptual understanding of the three-dimensional temporal bone anatomy.
 The course emphasizes intensive hands-on dissection under faculty supervision for six hours daily, rather than observation of videotapes or live surgery.

 - October 7 - 11, 2019 (FULL)

-TO register for this course, please complete and return the course registration form, found in the Temporal Bone Course Brochure.
+To register for this course, please complete and return the course registration form found in the course brochure.
 Additional information regarding accommodations, parking, etc. is available in the brochure.
 Do not assume you are registered until you receive an e-mail, letter or fax confirmation.
 Please note that we are not offering CME Credit at this time.